jsdclxvi/Reforestation/README.md

-## Why did the coffee file a police report?
-It got mugged.
+## My dentist is the best, he even has a little plaque!